cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 ##Leighton-Micali Signature (LMS) {#lms}

+Subordinate LMS trees are placed in the the HSS structure discussed in
+{{hss}}.
 Each tree in the hash-based signature algorithm specified in
 {{HASHSIG}} uses the Leighton-Micali Signature (LMS) system.
 LMS systems have two parameters.
 The first parameter is the height of the tree, h, which is the number of levels in the tree minus one.